6 steps to take your research from idea to action

 Open Access: from research to action

 So what do you need to consider if you would like your research to be picked up and actioned by practitioners, policy makers, NGOS, clinicians, the media or anyone else?
-In honor of OA Week we’ve put together this exclusive cartoon, that outlines some of the steps you should consider (and is summarised below).
+We’ve put together this exclusive cartoon, that outlines some of the steps you should consider (and is summarized below).

 1. Who do you want to read your research?
 Be clear from your first draft who the key audience for your published research is.